 The “Recreate” extension method works with an intermediary temporary cloned view, because the view name has to be unique.
 If you clone a view with the same title/name it would be named “title1”.

 The “Clone” method explicitly sets the “TabularView” property.
 I’m unaware if other properties need to be explicitly defined.

 I’ve wrapped it as a console application that needs to run locally on a SharePoint server.
-You need to run it as an account with sufficient permissions to manipulate views in the Site Collection.
+You need to run it as an account with sufficient permissions to manipulate views in the Web Application/Site Collection/Site.

 Feel free to incorporate this in your application if you find it useful.

 Note that not all hits will be solved, even with multiple runs of this tool.
 For example all Galleries will keep on using the ListViewWebPart.
 Another example are some special views on the blog site.